So you have Rocksmith, but maybe there’s some other stuff you might want to purchase to improve your rockin’ experience?

 PS4/Xbox One USB Audio Dongle

-This will allow you to still use stereo output from a PS4 or Xbox One that only has an Optical Output
+This will allow you to still use stereo output from a PS4 or Xbox One for users that don’t have an optical option.

 You trying to be a rock star?
 Ok, well it’ll cost ya!